Abnormal dense and dilute nuclear systems

 where $k$ is treated as a parameter.
 An increase of $k$ reduces binding, which disappears completely at the critical value, $k=98$\,MeV, see the short-dashed line in Fig.~\ref{fig:Lee-Ebind}.
 Reducing the value of $k$, we find that the minimum in the energy appears at $n\sim 5\,n_0$, and at the half critical value, $k=49$\,MeV the minimum is located at the density $\sim 6.4\,n_0$ and has the depth of $-136$\,MeV, see the dashed line in Fig.~\ref{fig:Lee-Ebind}.

 The same year when Lee and Wick proposed their model, Walecka formulated a relativistic mean-field model (RMF)~\cite{Walecka1974,Walecka1975}.
 Here one should also mention previous works by Johnson and Teller, and by D\"urr \cite{Johnson:1955zz,Duerr:1956zz}, where the nuclear saturation arises due to the difference between scalar and vector nucleon densities.
-The Walecka model includes nucleons and mean fields of $\sigma$ and vector $\omega$ mesons allowing the $\sigma$ field dependence of the nucleon mass.
+The Walecka model includes interaction of nucleons with mean fields of the scalar $\sigma$ and vector $\omega$ mesons allowing the $\sigma$ field dependence of the nucleon mass.
 Coupling constants of $\sigma$ and vector $\omega$ mesons with nucleons were fitted to describe binding energy and saturation density of nuclear matter.
 Incompressibility at nuclear saturation proved to be unrealistically high and effective nucleon mass low.
 To improve the fit Boguta included possible scalar field self-interactions depending on two extra fitting parameters \cite{Boguta:1977xi}.
 Also $\rho$ meson mean field was included.
 These changes made the RMF models more flexible, see \cite{Serot:1997xg}.
-If in Eq.~(\ref{Lee-Edens}) we make replacements
+Doing in Eq.~(\ref{Lee-Edens}) replacements